kshitijj1111/browserstack-elpais-assignment-CEI/README.md

 - Identifies words repeated more than twice across translated titles.
 - Executes locally and across **five parallel browser/device configurations on BrowserStack**.

-The implementation is intentionally straightforward and readable, reflecting practical automation patterns suitable for a **Customer Engineer / Associate Automation role**.

 ---